Skip to content

 Dodge

 When you take the Dodge action, you focus entirely on avoiding attacks.
-Until the start of your next turn, any attack roll made against you has Disadvantage if you can see the attacker, and you make Dexterity saving throws with Advantage.
+Until the start of your next turn, any attack roll made against you has Disadvantage if you can see the attacker, and you make DEX Save with Advantage.
 You lose this benefit if you have the Incapacitated condition or if your Speed is 0.

 Help